Adopted February 22, 1992

 A. The Bylaws Committee shall study issues referred to it by the Council or the Board of Directors and amendments submitted by individual members or committees and prepare appropriate amendments for consideration by the Board of Directors and the Council.

 B. The Nominating Committee of five members shall be elected by the Council, two in even years and three in odd years.
 Candidates for the Nominating Committee shall reflect the diversity of the membership.
 It shall be the responsibility of this Committee to nominate candidates for directors and for the Nominating Committee to be filled at the Council Meeting.
-The Committee chair shall be elected annual by the Committee from among the five members.
+The Committee chair shall be elected annually by the Committee from among the five members.
 A member of the Nominating Committee may not be nominated for any vacancy without resigning as a member of the Nominating Committee.
 Before the election, additional nominations from the floor shall be permitted.

 C. The Committee on Standards and Definitions shall study issues related to standards and definitions of honor societies and recommend principles to guide the Council in its work, and shall examine compliance of constitutions and/or bylaws of member societies with respect to Association standards and make recommendations to the Board of Directors and the Council.